bacpop/bacpop-website/README.md

 for inserting one is `{{< figure src="/images/fig1.jpg" title="Figure 1" >}}`.
 * It's currently best to resize and change quality of images in something like photoshop so they aren't too large, rather than using the hugo resizing tools.
-* If you want to add accounts to your about me, have a look at the examples.
-You can see the available types under `themes/ananke/assets/ananke/socials/`.
 * To change your header image, there are some defaults 1-13 under `static/images` you can use, but feel free to add your own.
 Wide aspect ratio photos look best.
-No need to relate to page content!
 * Logos for software and the like go in `assets/images`.
 See the software page for examples of how to insert and rescale them.
 * `{{< toc >}}` adds a table of contents with the second level headings.